bytecodealliance/javy/crates/quickjs-wasm-rs/README.md

 # quickjs-wasm-rs

-Bindings and serializers for a Wasm build of QuickJS.
+High-level bindings and serializers for a Wasm build of QuickJS.

 ## Bindings